jahway603/RynDailyQuestLoop/Dailies ReadMe.txt

 	Change setpvar[NexusCrawlSummon,CharFive] to the character that is tied to the respective portals from the list below.
 Nexus Crawl Surface Ex setpvar[NexusCrawlSummon,Ryn V]
 	Change setpvar[DeathsAllureSummon,CharSix] to the character that is tied to the respective portals from the list below.
 Thrungus Hole Surface Ex setpvar[DeathsAllureSummon,Ryn VI]
 	Change setpvar[CountPhainorSummon,CharSeven] to the character that is tied to the respective portals from the list below.
 Count Phainor Surface Ex setpvar[CountPhainorSummon,Ryn VII]

+Under %% Summon Toggles Below %% Set to 1 to Enable, set to 0 to disable.

 Under %% Quest Toggles Below %% Set to 1 to run the quest, set to 0 to skip the quest.